casdoor/casdoor-cli/README.md

     - `administrator`  : can create, delete, and edit users
 - Manage users groups within Casdoor (create, edit, delete)

 Currently, permissions management is handled using Casdoor's Group feature.
 Current code checks wether a user is in a group or not and adapt the permissions accordingly.
+This is due to how Casdoor works, as the `api/add-user` only allows attaching group to a user upon creation.

 ## Usage